brutasse/django-push/docs/subscriber.rst

 -------------------

 As we can see, the hub subscription can be valid for a certain amount of time.

-Before they actually expire, hubs must send subscription requests to recheck with subscribers if the subscription is still valid.
-Thus **subscriptions will be renewed automatically**.
+Version 0.3 of the PubSubHubbub spec explains that hub must recheck with subscribers before subscriptions expire to automatically renew subscriptions.
+This is not the case in version 0.4 of the spec.

-However, you can always renew the leases manually before the expire to make sure they are not forgotten by the hub.
+In any case you can renew the leases before the expire to make sure they are not forgotten by the hub.
 For instance, this could be run once a day:

 .. code-block:: python

     import datetime

+    from django.utils import timezone

     from django_push.subscriber.models import Subscription

-    tomorrow = datetime.datetime.utcnow() + datetime.timedelta(days=1)
+    tomorrow = timezone.now() + datetime.timedelta(days=1)

-    for subscription in Subscription.objects.filter(verified=True):
+    for subscription in Subscription.objects.filter(
-        if subscription.lease_expiration is None:
-            continue

-        if subscription.lease_expiration < tomorrow:
-            renewed = Subscription.objects.subscribe(subscription.topic,
-                                                     subscription.hub)
+        verified=True,
+        lease_expiration__lte=tomorrow
+    ):
+        subscription.subscribe()

 Unsubscribing
 -------------